Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     where `[CONTAINER_ID]` refers to the ID of the running docker container started in previous step (use `sudo docker ps -a` to see all the running containers).
 Within this interactive shell, we can change the code and it will be directly reflected onto the `addie-dev.ornl.gov` server -- we may have to kill the `gunicorn` job from another shell and restart it if it is the Python source codes that were changed.
 The changes in template HTML files will be directly reflected without restarting the server, though.

-6. The production version of the server can be fired up using the following command,

-    ```bash
-    sudo docker run --privileged -v /home/cloud/.ssh:/root/.ssh/keys -p 5000:5000 -d apw247/flask_addie:latest
-    ```

-7. While the production docker container is running, we can lanuch an interactive shell in the running container like this,
+5. While the docker container is running, we can lanuch an interactive shell in the running container like this,

     ```bash
     sudo docker exec -it CONTAINER_ID /bin/bash